zephyrtronium/robot/README.md

 ## Tools for broadcasters and mods

 Robot has a number of features for managing activity level and knowledge.
-Most are automatic: for example, by default, the bot is configured not to send more than one message per two seconds (although this can be changed), and it deletes recently learned information from users who get banned or timed out.
+Most are automatic: for example, by default, the bot is configured not to send more than one message per two seconds (although this can be changed), and it deletes recently learned information from users who get banned or timed out, or from messages that are individually deleted.

 There are a few [commands](#commands) for more explicit management.
 All of these commands require [admin priviliges](#privileges) (which are assigned automatically to the broadcaster and mods).
 The most relevant ones are: